 An example from a technology value stream is environment creation.
 If it takes hours to set up a testing environment, any improvements we do to work that happens before it in a value stream is an illusion.

 For instance, if we reduce our build time from 10 to 3 minutes, we get faster builds.
 But nothing gets done faster overall.
 Environment creation is still a blocker.
 What’s worse, WIP is increased.
-New builds pile up even faster now, waiting to be deployed to the test environment.
-Since environment creation is blocking new work from passing through, steps that should happen after are starved of work.
-We should find the constraint in our value stream, eliminate it and then find the next one.
+New builds pile up even more quickly now, waiting to be deployed to the test environment.
+Since environment creation blocks new work from passing through, steps that should happen after are starved of work.
+We should find the constraint in our value stream, eliminate it, and then find the next one.

 2. Principles of Feedback

 The second way of DevOps is about creating fast feedback loops that allow us to build safer systems.
 Whether you like it or not, software is complicated.
 Even the smallest of changes can have catastrophic consequences.
 Without fast feedback, we distance the cause and effect.
 Errors can slip in undetected, only to be discovered later when the cost and effort to fix them is higher.

 Ideally, we’d like to see problems as they occur.
 If you’ve written any code in an IDE or a text editor that points out issues as you type them, then you know what I’m talking about.
 Ah, the red squiggly line.
 It’s easy to fix problems when they’re discovered shortly after they’ve been created.
 Additionally, we get to learn from them.